Search Knowledge Base by Keyword

 By Jason Watson, CPA

 You might not reap all the benefits of an S Corp election and subsequent self-employment tax savings if you have other W-2 income.
 Let’s say you are an IT consultant for ABC Company, and you also do some outside consulting.
-If ABC Company pays you $150,000 in wages, you are already max’ing out your Social Security contributions, and therefore any supplementary income regardless of your entity will automatically avoid additional Social Security taxes.
+If ABC Company pays you $170,000 in wages, you are already max’ing out your Social Security contributions, and therefore any supplementary income regardless of your entity will automatically avoid additional Social Security taxes.

 You still obtain a small savings in Medicare taxes, which is generally immaterial at 2.9% or 3.8% of the side gig income.
 Then again, a tiny number multiplied by a big number can be a big number.
 We’ll talk more about when forfeited taxes exceed the reduction in Medicare taxes in a bit.

-We find this to very common among medical professions.
+We find this very common among medical professions.
 Many times, a surgeon or anesthesiologist will be full-time for a hospital or medical group, but also moonlight on the side for smaller towns with smaller hospitals with even smaller budgets.

 The problem with piling extra W-2 salary from your S corporation onto W-2 salary from your main job is the S Corp’s portion of payroll taxes.
-While both salaries might exceed your individual Social Security cap ($142,800 for the 2021 tax year), any salary in excess will unnecessarily increase the tax burden of your S Corp by 6.2% (the employer portion of Social Security taxes).
+While both salaries might exceed your individual Social Security cap ($168,600 for the 2024 tax year), any salary in excess will unnecessarily increase the tax burden of your S Corp by 6.2% (the employer portion of Social Security taxes).
 Huh?

 In other words, your main job will stop collecting and paying Social Security taxes once you reach the annual limit.
 However, since Social Security taxes are paid by both the employee (you) and the business, when you run payroll with your S corporation, the business will collect and pay Social Security taxes just like your main job.
-On your individual tax return, you will get your excess refunded to you on Line 11 on Schedule 3 of Form 1040.
-That’s the good news.
-The bad news is that the S Corp’s portion will not be refunded.
-This is lost forever, and we call this a forfeited tax.

 Here is yet another table to explain this further-

-Salary from Main Job | 150,000 | ||
+Salary from Main Job | 170,000 | ||

 Income from Business | 200,000 | ||